-From humble beginnings as a grassroots organisation, New Hope Cambodia has become an internationally respected non-government organisation (NGO) supported by individuals, businesses and service organisations worldwide.
+From humble beginnings as a grassroots charity, New Hope Cambodia has become an internationally respected non-government organisation (NGO) supported by individuals, businesses and service groups worldwide.

 In order to survive many of the young girls fell victim to the sex trade and then had children themselves.
 Without any means of support these young girls had no future and many of them died prematurely from sexually transmitted diseases.

-The people of Mondul Bai had no formal education and their employment opportunities were extremely limited.
-Their living conditions were appalling and their access to food was scarce.
+The people of Mondul Bei had difficulty accessing education and their employment opportunities were extremely limited.
+Their living conditions were appalling and their access to food and clean drinking water was scarce.

 Kemsour couldn’t ignore the chronic malnutrition, ill health and the horrific living conditions he was confronted with everyday.